SQL Testing Library for Python

 πŸ“Š Comprehensive Type Support

-Supports primitive types, arrays, decimals, dates, optional values, and struct types (Athena/Trino) across databases.
+Supports primitive types, arrays, decimals, dates, optional values, and struct types (Athena/Trino/BigQuery) across databases.

 πŸ” SQL Logging & Debugging